Updated: Jun 1

-(ii) five or more persons member of unlawful assembly:
+(ii) five or more person member of unlawful assembly:

-According to the essential of S. 149 offence must he committed by a five or more member of unlawful assembly.
+According to the essential of S. 149 offence must be committed by a five or more member of unlawful assembly.
 Here we understand the meaning of unlawful assembly which as under:

 (a) According to Black’s Law Dictionary: ‘A meeting of three or more persons who intend either to commit a crime or to carry out some act, lawful and unlawful that will constitution a breach of the peace”.

-(b) According to S.141 I.P.C.; According to that section unlawful assembly means the assembly must consist of five or more persons having one of the five specified object as their common object.
+(b) According to S.141 I.P.C.; According to that section, unlawful assembly means the assembly must consist of five or more persons having one of the five specified objects as their common object.